-The Information Systems AAS program is consistent with CSM's Strategic Goal #2, which is to promote student success by providing outstanding education, and related support services that help students achieve their goals.
-The new program will serve to increase graduate satisfaction with job preparation.
+The Information Systems Certificate is consistent with CSM's Strategic Goal #2, which is to promote student success by providing outstanding education, and related support services that help students achieve their goals.
+The new certificate will serve to increase graduate satisfaction with job preparation.

-This Information Systems AAS program will "effectively serve a changing student population and emerging workforce."
+This Information Systems Certificate will "effectively serve a changing student population and emerging workforce."
 The course selections reflect the changing local workforce needs.
 The recommendations enclosed are reflections of these elements and are consistent with the College's Vision, "To transform lives through lifelong learning and service."